 BFX, the Number Portability Gateway

-The BFX Interface Gateway provides a single, unified access point for Number Portability in the network.
+BFX provides a single, unified access point for Number Portability in the network.
 It enables centralized operations for service providers looking to streamline look-up access to number and address registries, for Mobile, Fixed and OTT services.
 BFX enables flexible integration and access to legacy and IP based Number Portability repositories, external as well as internal systems such as STP, CRM, UDR and other subscriber data sources.

 BFX offers a wide range of functions and features to intelligently resolve number locations, routing destinations, as well as the ability to apply advanced routing intelligence, message enrichment, storing and caching of repeatedly accessed information, number mapping, mediation and normalization, multi-protocol interworking and more.